Just Add Magic (TV series): Part 1

 Mama P's has been bought by a coffee chain called Springtown Coffee.
 Kelly, Hannah, and Darbie become suspicious of the manager Erin Chua.
 They soon notice clues of someone who knows that magic is real, even after all memories of magic have been erased.
-This, someone, steals their newly harvested Night Blooming spices, and is therefore dubbed the "Night Bandit."
+This someone, steals their newly harvested Night Blooming spices, and is therefore, dubbed the "Night Bandit".
 The girls meet Darbie's friend, Piper, and they introduce her to magic.
 The four of them work together to find the Night Bandit.
 It turns out that Kelly is actually the Night Bandit and she was poisoned by the spell that brought back the garden in the previous season, Come Back Kombucha Tea.
 In the final episode, the spell on her is broken, but the girls needed to save Grandma Becky after she disappears.
-They go forward in time and save her, thus also creating a new spice named "Parquinnien" which is a blend of their last names (Hannah Parker-Kent, Kelly Quinn, Darbie O’Brien).
-The cookbook moves on to Zoe, Erin's daughter and one of the new protectors.
+They go forward in time and save her, therefore, also creating a new spice named "Parquinnien" which is a blend of their last names, Hannah Parker-Kent, Kelly Quinn, Darbie O'Brien.
+The cookbook moves on to Erin's daughter, Zoe and one of the new protectors.

 Part 2

-The cookbook has moved on to the new protectors: Zoe (Erin's daughter), Ish (Zoe's neighbor) and Leo (Zoe's stepbrother).
-With the help of Kelly, Darbie, and Hannah, the new trio are convinced that magic exists and able to go through troubling times together.
+The cookbook has moved on to the new protectors; Erin's daughter, Zoe, Erin's daughter, Zoe's neighbor, Ish and Zoe's step-brother, Leo.
+With the help of Kelly, Darbie and Hannah, the new trio are convinced that magic exists and able to go through troubling times together.

 Just Add Magic: Mystery City (2020)

-In the spinoff series, new protectors Zoe, Ish, and Leo are set to solve their first mystery.
+In the spin-off series, the new protectors, Zoe, Ish and Leo are set to solve their first mystery.
 Zoe, wanting to learn more about her father who had died when she was two years old, uncovers a book at the library that had been associated with him.
 The book tells a story from the late 1800s, narrated from the point of view of Ian Maddox, who was then a protector along with brothers Clint and Folsom Wesson.
 The Wesson brothers grew power-hungry and created a magical sourdough starter that would help them get large quantities of gold, but the downside of the spell was that it caused mass destruction.
 With Charles Peizer's assistance, Ian Maddox traveled to the future to hide the starter from the Wesson brothers.
 Zoe, Ish, and Leo find themselves in a race against the Wessons' descendants to find the sourdough starter.
-Their goal is to find three coins that will help them discover where the starter is and then destroy it once and for all—if the Wessons don't get to it first.
-Towards the end, with the help of Kelly, Darbie, and Hannah, the trio is successful in saving the world by using the sourdough starter to distribute the magic from the book throughout the globe.
+Their goal is to find three coins that will help them discover where the starter is and then destroy it once and for all - if the Wessons do not get to it first.
+Towards the end, with the help of Kelly, Darbie and Hannah, the trio is successful in saving the world by using the sourdough starter to distribute the magic from the book throughout the globe.